 - You can buy, sell and exchange equity without tax consequence.

 - Your IRA may invest in the following types of companies/entities: Start-Up Companies, Pre-IPO Companies, Limited Partnerships, Limited Liability Companies, Limited Liability Partnership, C-Corporations, Land Trusts and more.

-Private equity IRA - Important Things to know
+Private Equity IRA - Important Things To know

 - The IRA is the owner of the private equity, not the IRA holder.
-Therefore, all relevant fees and costs are paid by the IRA and all gains go back to the IRA.
+Therefore, all relevant fees and costs are paid by the IRA and all gains or dividends go back to the IRA.

 - All legal documents related to an IRA-owned asset must be in the name of the IRA, not your personal name.